andersjanmyr/docker-lab/README.md

 ![swarm.png](swarm.png)

-Tweak the `docker-compose.yml` file to deploy to the cluster.

 To tell the swarm were to put the containers, we can use filters.
 Filters are passed as environment variables with the docker command.